 Our Physical Education and Sports Coaching degree will give you lots of opportunities to develop skills for a range of careers.
 These include sports development, health and fitness, and coaching at elite sport or grassroots level.

-And if you want to work in schools, you’ll be in a prime position to apply for our PGCE in secondary PE and leave Staffordshire University as a qualified teacher.
+And if you want to work in schools, you’ll be in a prime position to apply for a PGCE upon successful completion of your degree.